medusajs/medusa-starter-default/src/jobs/README.md

   - `schedule`: a [cron expression](https://crontab.guru/).
   - `numberOfExecutions`: an optional integer, specifying how many times the job will execute before being removed

-The `handler` is a function which takes one parameter, `container`, a `MedusaContainer` instance which can be used to resolve services.
+The `handler` is a function that accepts one parameter, `container`, which is a `MedusaContainer` instance used to resolve services.